-In the US, we insure everything, sometimes, we buy insurance for our insurance policies, down here in Ecuador, the people don’t have that “insure-everything” mindset.
+In the US, we insure everything from home warranty companies with the best reputation only.
+Sometimes, we buy insurance for our insurance policies, down here in Ecuador, the people don’t have that “insure-everything” mindset.
 Unlike the Houses for sale Hua Hin, the houses here aren’t insured by their real estate agents.

 In fact, a very small percentage of the locals even have home insurance.
 And the rest do not even have proper shelter, let alone house insurance.
 The impecunious in other countries have government support in the form of Section 8.
 One in need of proper shelter can approach & apply for a section 8 waiting list, if it helps mentioning.
 It could be due to Ecuador being a poor, developing nation, or simply a difference in culture.
 Locals simply don’t see the need.
 However, insurance is essential whether it is on home or your pet.
 It must never be taken for granted.
 Visit the website einhorninsurance.com to know how you can opt for their various insurance schemes.